mplough/mplough.github.io/_posts/2020-02-17-basic-piano-recording-techniques.md

 instruct an instrument how it should play sounds (note on, note off, pedal down, pedal up, etc.).

-As MIDI is a huge world unto itself, I'll focus on digital audio here.
+As MIDI is a huge world unto itself and doesn't allow one-step recording of the sound of a performance, I'll focus on digital audio here.

-### MP3 vs. WAV
+### Types of digital audio files

 Digital audio files that you download or stream are compressed to save bandwidth and storage space.
 Some degradation in quality occurs with typical "lossy" compression techniques such as MP3 or AAC.
-As a result, some pianos will record WAV files.
+As a result, some pianos will record uncompressed WAV files with no associated degradation.
 Sharing WAV files directly might annoy your friends when they receive a 150 megabyte email attachment.
 Compress WAV files using audio software.
 [Audacity](https://www.audacityteam.org/) is a great place to start -- it's free, open source, and well supported.

 Compressing a file with Audacity is easy: